- The Baker Says

 Save 13 Hours Weekly of Podcast Pitching with PodPitch.com

-Big brands like Feastables are already using it instead of expensive PR Agencies.
+Big brands like Feastables, Jack Links, and hundreds more are already using PodPitch.com instead of expensive PR agencies.

 I approached each comment with humility and genuine appreciation.